(Last revised and updated: June 24, 2022)

 The term “personal information,” as used throughout this Policy, applies to any information or set of information that identifies or that could be used to identify an individual.
 We may track the technical information (see “cookies” below) provided to us by your browsing the website to improve the navigation, content and design of our website and for the other purposes described in this Policy.
 You may voluntarily provide additional information to enable us to provide the information or services you are requesting.

 We store the information you provide in a database in order to provide you with the information, products, or services you request.
 We will retain your personal information for as long as reasonably necessary to fulfill the purposes for which we collected it.
 The information you provide will be shared with the Company’s employees and/or contractors to the extent reasonably necessary to fulfill the purposes for which we collected it, which may include accommodating your request for products or services.
-Volt Active Data may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+Volt may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
 We will only use your personal information to the extent that the law allows us to do so.
-Pursuant to the GDPR, legal bases for our processing your personal information may include (without limitation):
+Pursuant to the European Data Protection Laws, legal bases for our processing your personal information may include (without limitation):

 (a) where you have given consent to the processing, which consent may be withdrawn at any time without affecting the lawfulness of processing based on consent prior to withdrawal;